zwets/zwets.github.io/_notes/nano-cookbook.md

 This PDF gives the primary Run QC, and is well worth examining before further steps.
 The `final_summary_{RUN_ID}.txt` has a convenient text format summary of the run parameters and outputs.

-The run output directories has various other (very detailed) diagnostic outputs.
+The run output directory has various other (very detailed) diagnostic outputs.